olanti-p/cata-mapgen-editor/doc/BNMT/COMPILING.md

-# Bright Nights Mapping Tool

-## Compiling
+# Compiling

-The editor is based on a fork of Bright Nights, and its source code is integrated into the CMake build.
-You shouldn't need any additional configuration, just follow the original CMake compiling guide for BN.
+The editor is based on a fork of Dark Days Ahead, and its source code is integrated into the build.
+You shouldn't need any additional configuration, just follow the original compiling guides for DDA.

-These build systems are NOT supported and WON'T work:
-- Android build
-- Makefile
+Only these build system are supported:
-- VS project in "msvc_full_features/"
+- Visual Studio solution in "msvc_full_features/"

-If you want to use one of them (for some reason..?), you'll have to add rules for compiling editor sources and deal with the dependencies yourself.
+- CMake (should work, but not tested)

+The game most likely won't build with anything else (e.g. Makefile).